opencontainers/runtime-spec/runtime.md

 In cases where the specified operation generates an error, this specification does not mandate how, or even if, that error is returned or exposed to the user of an implementation.
 Unless otherwise stated, generating an error MUST leave the state of the environment as if the operation were never attempted - modulo any possible trivial ancillary changes such as logging.

+When multiple container IDs are provided to the delete operation, the runtime MUST attempt to delete each container independently.
+If an error occurs for a specific container (e.g., container not stopped, container does not exist), the runtime MUST report that error for that container.
+An error on one container MUST NOT prevent deletion attempts on the remaining containers.

 ## <a name="runtimeWarnings" />Warnings